diequies/100daysofdata/README.md

 ---

+### **Day 140 of #100DaysOfData Challenge**

+These days I am quite focused on *Omdena*, we are on our last days of challenge and we need the last push.

+1. **Project**: [Using Computer Vision to Detect Ethnicity in News and Videos and Improve Ethnicity Awareness](https://omdena.com/projects/ethnicity-awareness/).
+While testing the integration script I am having quite a lot of concerns about the robustness of file transfering.
+I need to go over the flow and try to make sure that it won't crash when there are missing files or duplicates.
+But first the most important, start making the dataset.

+---

 ### **Day 139 of #100DaysOfData Challenge**

 Today I had the first interview, and also I could spend time on *Omdena*, although not as much as I would like.